Whether you’re ‘into’ the idea of employing strategies to manage your time or not, you do anyway -- it's just a question of how well.

 It can take a bit of self-discipline if it’s something you’re doing -- working on a report or doing routine tasks -- or some assertiveness if it’s being run by someone else, such as a meeting or event.
 But setting a limit on whatever you do gives you more control over your day.

-It also has the effect of enhancing your focus and creativity.
-For example, if you’ve got children, notice what happens when you say “Would you tidy your room?”
+For example, if you have children, notice what happens when you say “Would you tidy your room?”
 Compare it to “Would you tidy your room for five minutes?”

 Limits work particularly well when you practice creative procrastination.